Portions: 8 people Calories: 45kcal |

 Utensils and tools

-- Baking tray with parchment paper or silicon liner, or
+- Baking sheet lined with parchment paper or silicon liner, or

 Ingredients